jmagrippis/johnnify/src/routes/learn/nextjs-to-sveltekit/[slug]/chapters/1-getting-started.md

 ---
-title: 'Chapter 1: Getting Started'
+title: 'Getting Started'
-description: 'Learn how to create a SvelteKit application and run your local development server.'
+description: 'Learn how to create a SvelteKit application and run your local development server'
 chapterNumber: 1
 ---